Bill of Lading: What It Is, Types, and Why It Matters

 • The BOL will also have hazardous materials designations required by the Department of Transportation.
 Materials that may be hazardous must be designated, and specific rules and measures must take place when shipping based on the type of material.

-• At the bottom, comments including special notes, general rules, regulations, and agreements between parties may be written, and signature lines for those parties involved are provided.
+• At the bottom, comments including special notes, general rules, regulations, and agreements between parties may be written—along with designations for collect, prepaid, or third-party freight charges—and signature lines for those parties involved are provided.

 The Roles of The Bill of Lading

-First, it acts as a receipt of goods and is issued to the shipper by the carrier in exchange for the freight being shipped.
-This is proof of receipt between the shipper and carrier.
+1. Receipt of Goods – It is issued to you as the shipper by the carrier in exchange for the freight being shipped.
+This is proof of receipt between you and your carrier.

-Secondly, it is a document providing evidence of a contract between the carrier and the shipper.
-Furthermore, it is a contract between the shipper and the carrier for transportation services of the freight between the buyer and seller.
+2. Evidence of Contract – It provides evidence of a contract between the carrier and you as the shipper for transportation services of the freight between the buyer and seller.

 Keeping Your Documents Straight